Nevalicjus/invitebot/README.md

   2. Create a bot application on [Discord Developer Website](https://discord.com/developers)
   3. Go to config.json and fill the DiscordToken.
   4. If you want to host it for more than one server, I advise adding your Discord User ID to OwnerUsers in the config.json file.
-  5. If you want to change the prefix/logfile name/if bot should delete owner command invocations change it in the config.json also.
+  5. If you want to change the prefix/logfile name/if bot should delete owner command invocations, change it in the config.json also.
   6. Add the bot to your server/servers.
 I advise giving him at least these permissions:
      - Manage Server
      - Manage Roles